Both my husband and I are fitness enthusiasts. We are hoping to share our journey with fitness as we plan for and begin to raise a family.

 Josh continued to stay with Myles in the NICU while I was in recovery.
 I chatted with my nurse who was very supportive and kind.
 She relayed some crappy news.
 Item 7 on my birth plan, "I have big plans for my big placenta, please do not dispose of it" had been neglected.
 After several reminders from Josh, the surgeon, and I, while we were in the OR, the staff likely in autopilot mode added a toxic preservative to my placenta.
 It was no longer safe for my intended use, placenta encapsulation.

 Meanwhile Josh was in the NICU watching other pieces of our birth plan regarding Myles get disregarded.
 We'd hoped to avoid or delay antibiotics, blood draws, or invasive procedures but all of that was now necessary since he was in the NICU.
 I understood this but Josh continued to take this hard.
 He was there to see poor Myles hooked to monitors and getting poked with needles to get IV's placed.
+Just a few days ago I saw the pictures taken during this time and cried.
+So little and so much chaos in the first hours of life!
+I had envisioned our first hours to be spent together snuggling and nursing in our own bed in our own home.
+I had never entertained that I wouldn't even be able to hold my child for hours!

+After several hours in recovery I was wheeled into the NICU with my mom and Josh and was able to see and hold Myles.
+He was so big and just perfect!
 I wanted to continue holding him but his alarms began to chime and although I could tell it was a false alarm, the nurse ran over to assess him and I didn't have it in me to argue with her.
 She didn't want us to "stimulate" him and encouraged us to go after the briefest visit.

 Josh and I got to our hospital room around 4 am Thursday morning.
 Four complete days after the start of this journey.
 We were beyond tired and had just enough left in us to hold each other and cry over all we'd gone through.